How to Write Good Hooks for Stories

 Tips for Drawing Your Reader Into a Story

-All good stories need a hook—or an interesting angle early in the story—that draws the reader in.
-In journalism, your hook is what makes the story relevant and grabs the attention of the reader long enough to get them to keep reading.
+All good stories need a hook—an interesting angle early in the story—that draws the reader in.
+In journalism, your hook is what makes the story relevant to the reader and grabs their attention long enough to get them to keep reading.

 If you ever started reading an article and found yourself thinking that the first few sentences were so intriguing or thought-provoking that you couldn't stop reading, that wasn't an accident.
-Aside from being a story written with an interesting angle, it was probably a hook sentence that grabbed you.
+Aside from being an interesting story, it was probably a hook sentence that grabbed you and pulled you in.

 Even though there's no particular formula for writing the perfect hook sentence, there are ways you can approach all of your stories to draw your audience in, hold their attention, and leave them hankering for more.